Nation's most restrictive abortion law back in Texas court

 The law, signed by Republican Gov. Greg Abbott in May, prohibits abortions in Texas once cardiac activity is detected, usually around six weeks, which is before some women know they are pregnant.
 In the short time since the law took effect Sept.
 1, abortion providers say “exactly what we feared” has become reality, describing Texas clinics that are now in danger of closing while neighboring states struggle to keep up with a surge of patients now driving hundreds of miles from Texas.
 Other women, they say, are being forced to carry pregnancies to term.

-U.S. District Judge Robert Pitman of Austin will hear arguments Friday over whether to temporarily halt the Texas law, which stands as the nation’s biggest curb to the constitutional right to an abortion in a half-century.
+U.S. District Judge Robert Pitman of Austin will consider whether to temporarily halt the Texas law, which stands as the nation’s biggest curb to the constitutional right to an abortion in a half-century.

 The Justice Department has pushed for the court to act swiftly, but it is unclear how soon Pitman will decide.